MariaXouri/Assignment1/README.md

 ## Question 1 : *Which characteristics has starter_se.py transfered to gem5?
 How can we change the CPU  frequency?*

-The starter_se.py script gives valuable information about the Gem5 system paramters.It can be confirmed by the main() function's content.These parameters are:
+The starter_se.py script gives valuable information about the Gem5 system characteristics.It can be confirmed by the main() function's content.These characteristics are:

 1. --cpu , which refers to the CPU type.
 The type is set to be "Atomic".
 2. --cpu-freq , which refers to the CPU frequency (clock rate) .
 The frequency is set to be "4GHz".